When Breathing Feels Impossible and No One Has Answers

 What Is Vocal Cord Dysfunction (VCD/EILO)?

-Vocal cord dysfunction is an upper airway condition where the vocal folds behave paradoxically: they partially or fully close during inhalation, restricting airflow at the larynx.
+Vocal cord dysfunction is an upper airway condition where the vocal folds behave paradoxically: they partially or fully close (laryngospasm) during inhalation, restricting airflow at the larynx.
 This is sometimes called paradoxical vocal fold motion (PVFM).

 EILO (Exercise-Induced Laryngeal Obstruction) is a specific form that occurs during physical exertion, and is especially common in teenagers and young athletes.
 ILO is the broader diagnostic term used to capture all forms of the condition, regardless of trigger.